vobyjs/oby/README.md

 #### `$.ternary`

 This is the reactive version of the native ternary operator.
-It returns a computed that resolves to the first value if the condition is truthy, or the second value otherwise.
+It returns a read-only Observable that resolves to the first value if the condition is truthy, or the second value otherwise.

 Interface: